XnneHangLab/GPT-SoVITS-Inference/api_doc.md

 - **text**: The text to be converted, URL encoding is recommended.
 - **character**: Character folder name, pay attention to case sensitivity, full/half width, and language.
+- **ref_audio_path**: Reference audio path, can be used to synthesize audio with a certain voice style.
 - **emotion**: Character emotion, must be an actually supported emotion of the character, otherwise, the default emotion will be used.
 - **text_language**: Text language (auto / zh / en / ja), default is multilingual mixed.
 - **top_k**, **top_p**, **temperature**: GPT model parameters, no need to modify if unfamiliar.